 Chlorella is a type of green algae that is also high in vitamin B12.
 This green powder usually comes in liquid form and can be added to any smoothie or green juice to give it an extra nutrient boost.
 While it may taste bad on its own, adding a teaspoon of this nutrient-rich algae will not have any negative effects on the taste or texture of your drink.
 Try adding it to your favourite juice or smoothie for an easy way to get your vitamin B12 fix!

-Shellfish is another type of food that vegetarians can eat to ensure they are getting enough vitamin B12 in their diet.
+Shellfish is another type of food that pescatarians can eat to ensure they are getting enough vitamin B12 in their diet.
 This includes mussels, shrimp, and lobster to name a few.

 Depending on the recipe, shellfish can be cooked or served raw for a meal that provides you with much-needed amounts of iron, magnesium, and other important minerals that help your body function at its best (10).
 In addition to boosting your immune system and improving bone health, these foods also provide you with healthy doses of vitamin B12 each day.

 Lastly, whey powder is another type of supplement that vegetarians can use to give their body the vitamin B12 it needs.
+Some whey-based powders contain other essential nutrients, including vitamin B12.
 A 100 gram serving of whey-based nutritional powder contains about 2.45 micrograms of this essential nutrient (5).

 Vitamin B-12 Deficiency In Vegetarians And Vegans